pekkalacd/Introduction-to-Python/Lessons/Basic Operators/README.md

 Much like in mathematics, operators in programming languages also abide by their own order of operations. <br><br>
 **The order at which statements or expressions are evaluated is dictated by *operator precedence***.<br><br>

-See the following [chart](https://www.programiz.com/python-programming/precedence-associativity) below for more clarification.
-The higher an operator is, the more precedence it has over other operators.
-Meaning if two or more different operators are used in the same statement, the operation whose operator has the highest precedence will happen first.<br>
+If two or more operators are in the same statement or expression, the operator with the highest precedence will execute first.<br>

 <p align="center">
    <img src="https://user-images.githubusercontent.com/34849400/107111709-b3805280-6817-11eb-83cd-70b341f1be9f.png"/>